History of Laconia at Snoqualmie Pass, WA

 now on display at the Maxwell Siding Railroad Museum in Hermiston, Oregon.
 Both of these remaining rotary snow plows

-after the Milwaukee Road ceased operations in 1980.
+Milwaukee Road ceased operations in 1980.

 This scene was photographed by 1912 and shows Rockdale at the west end of the Cascade High Line.
 Rockdale was located

 4.4 miles westbound over the high line from Laconia.
 Shown above is locomotive #209 alongside the water tank that